Investengine - Home

 Appropriate distribution channels will be used in selling the service from the partner to clients; and

-The firm will still be adhering to the obligations outlined in the FCA Principles of Business
+The firm will still be adhering to the obligations outlined in the FCA Principles of Business, with specific reference to managing conflicts of interest.

-When looking at the above, the Consumer Duty principle, rules and outcomes should be taken into consideration and justification must be provided as to how this partnership will deliver good outcomes for IEUK’s clients
+When looking at the above, the Consumer Duty principle, rules and outcomes should be taken into consideration and justification must be provided as to how this partnership will deliver good outcomes for IEUK’s clients.
+Outputs from monitoring of this should be provided to the relevant governance forums including the Marketing Committee and the Consumer Duty Working Committee.

 The purpose of the partnerships with ETF providers is to ensure that all clients get the same opportunities and access to the information and resources provided.
 Therefore, no individual customers are allowed to be targeted or contacted directly by IEUK or the partner.